 They said the expense of the rule outweighs the benefits to public health.

 “EPA’s proposal could substantially increase costs to states, municipalities, businesses and ultimately consumers without justified benefits,” said Howard Feldman, director of regulatory and scientific affairs at the American Petroleum Institute, a Washington-based group whose members include Exxon Mobil Corp.
-(XOM) in Irving, Texas, and San Ramon, California-based Chevron Corp.
-(CVX)
+(XOM:US) in Irving, Texas, and San Ramon, California-based Chevron Corp.
+(CVX:US)

 Jeffrey Holmstead, an assistant administrator for air and radiation at the EPA under Republican George W. Bush, said the rule will probably attract attention from Congress because it could limit economic development in some areas.